 You will have interactive sessions with stingrays, a shark show, a touch tank and an opportunity to pet camels.

-Your visit to Jamaica!
+Your visit to Beautiful Jamaica Island!
 You come for the day to make memories of a lifetime says co-owner Marilyn Burrowes.Swimming with the Dolphins is an experience everyone should have before they die she said.

 As unique as it is exclusive, Half Moon in Montego Bay is the only resort in the Caribbean to offer swimming with dolphins on site.
 Opened in April 2003 is one of the most popular activities available at the resort.